 2. Accept the risk of outfit repeats

-This is the result of not packing an outfit for every type of weather for every single day.
 I know, you might have to post to instagram in the same outfit twice on the same trip, but it will be okay.
 If the weather on your Disney World trip is a bit unpredictable, you might wind up having to repeat an outfit.

 3. Do laundry on the go

 A bigger concern for longer trips, this can alleviate some of your concerns over outfit repeats.
-Most hotels offer dry cleaning or laundry of some kind (at a cost), but I recommend these laundry sheets which can be a lifesaver for a quick refresh from your hotel room for a fraction of the price.
+Most hotels offer dry cleaning or laundry of some kind (at a cost), but I also recommend these laundry sheets which can be a lifesaver for a quick refresh from your hotel room for a fraction of the price.
 Most Walt Disney World hotels have laundry machines that you can use (for a cost) as well.